-A rotation in Eye Pathology with Ann Barker-Griffith, MD is highly recommended.
+A rotation in Eye Pathology with Ann Barker-Griffith, MD is also recommended.
 Contact Dr. Barker-Griffith directly with your elective request.

 Electives are offered to students from other institutions.
-This offering, however, takes place after SUNY UMU medical students select their ophthalmology clinical electives through a lottery system (April), and these lottery results are posted by mid-May.
+This offering, however, takes place after SUNY UMU medical students select their ophthalmology clinical electives through a lottery system, and these lottery results are posted by early March.
 Please contact Edwina Charlton in the Department for vacancy information.

 *Students from foreign medical schools should contact the Office of the Registrar for information Registrar@upstate.edu.